appvia/tako/docs/reference/config-params.md

 ## kev.service.expose

 Defines whether to expose the service to external world.
-This detail can't be easily derived from the compose file and so in order to expose a service to external workld user must explicitly instruct Kev to do so.
+This detail can't be easily derived from the compose file and so in order to expose a service to external world user must explicitly instruct Kev to do so.
 By default all component services aren't exposed i.e. have no ingress attached to them.

 ### Default: `""` - No ingress will be created!